Heat Pump Systems Buying Guide

 Things to Keep in Mind

 It may be tempting to skimp on installation costs when purchasing a new unit.
 After all, heat pumps, like other heating and air conditioning systems, aren’t cheap.
 However, this can be a critical error when purchasing new HVAC equipment.
 If your system is improperly installed, you may not be getting expected efficiency levels and your system may not last as long as you originally anticipated.
 Not only that, but you could end up spending any original savings in costly repairs over the life of the system.
-If you are looking to save money on your new heat pump, look for the rebates and local utility incentives you may qualify for by switching to a green system.
+If you are looking to save money on your new heat pump, look for local utility incentives you may qualify for by switching to a green system.

 Correct System Size

 Having your system properly sized is one of the most important parts of system selection.
 It also is not something you have much control over.
 If a contractor offers you a quote over the phone, this should be a red flag.
 Manual J load calculations are critical to make sure that your heat pump is properly sized and they can only be done by looking at your home.
 Many problems can come from having a system that is improperly installed.
 Units that are too large will heat or cool your home too quickly, resulting in hot and cold spots and never having a home that is properly dehumidified.
 On the other hand, a heat pump that is too small will always be running – it will never be able to heat or cool your home to the right temperature.
 This will put a lot of pressure on the compressor over the long run and could result in costly repairs or replacements.